-The first time I did canning by myself was by accident.
-I really just wanted to make corn relish and mentioned it to my roommate.
+The first time I did canning on my own was by accident.
+I just wanted to make corn relish and said so to my roommate.
 The translation: “Hint, hint.
 Help me make corn relish, k?”
-Turns out she had plans (selfish, right?), but she found me a recipe, verbally described the process, and imparted a bunch of her canning tips to my panicked ears.
+Turns out she had plans (selfish, right?), but she found me a recipe, verbally described the process, and imparted a bunch of canning tips to my panicked ears.
 Then she left.

 Once I took the leap, canning got less scary.
 I realized how much joy could be had from putting up jars of my own produce, and I proceeded to do so throughout that season.
 I also went on a mission to learn about safe practices.
 I’m usually very flexible in the kitchen as I adjust and change recipes on a whim.
 This is fine with baking and cooking, but not so with canning.

 I’m going to share some of the essential canning tips I had to learn before preserving confidently on my own.
 These are the things I either gleaned from those more experienced (and verified), learned through trial and error, or frantically looked up as I went.
 Canning at home doesn’t need to be scary.
 A little knowledge can go a long way!

 You can read more at 5 Reasons to Choose Canning for Food Preservation.

 Canning tips for beginners: Things to know before preserving at home

 But first, a disclaimer: These canning tips are compiled from my own experience and research.
 Always ensure that you are following approved canning procedure to ensure the safety of yourself, your family, and your food.
 Some links in this post are affiliate, which may provide a small commission to GWR at no additional cost.